F300 FAQs

 What accommodation is available at the start?

 There are a number of hotels and B&Bs within a short ride of the start at Rockcliffe.
 Search for Rockcliffe, Colvend or Kippford (there is a 10min off-road route from Kippford to the start).
-We have been in contact with a camping site called Castle Point and this should be booked directly with them, using the contacts here:https://www.castlepointcc.com.
-Mention that you are coming for the Frontier 300.
+We have been in contact with a camping site called Castle Point and this should be booked directly with them.
+Mention that you are coming for the Frontier 300 cycling event to them when booking.
 This campsite is 2km away from the registration hall.

-We will also have access to a small field opposite the registration hall – however, this is just a field with no facilities.
+We will also have access to a small field opposite the registration hall – with limited facilities.

 What accommodation is available at the finish?